<?xml version="1.0" encoding="utf-8"?>

 <category>founder</category>

-<guid isPermaLink="false">https://burzcast.com/newsroom/security-in-the-age-of-ai/</guid>
+<guid isPermaLink="false">http://burzcast.com/newsroom/security-in-the-age-of-ai/</guid>

 <pubDate>Mon, 23 Mar 2026 12:58:25 GMT</pubDate>